 A learning disorder characterized by:

-- an ability to profit educationally within a regular class with the aid of considerable curriculum modification and supportive service;
+a) an ability to profit educationally within a regular class with the aid of considerable curriculum modification and support services;

 A severe learning disorder characterized by:

-A condition of such severe physical limitation or deficiency as to require special assistance in learning situations to provide the opportunity for educational achievement equivalent to that of pupils without exceptionalities who are of the same age or developmental level.
+A condition of such severe physical limitation or deficiency as to require special assistance in learning situations to provide the opportunity for educational achievement equivalent to that of students without exceptionalities who are of the same age or development level.